RobledoVD/MCSs_Climatology_NwSA/README.md

 time: Date and time of detection of the convective system.

 geometry: Geometry (and location) of the polygon representing the convective system at a given time step.

 area_tb: Area in km2.

-centroid: Location of the centroid of the convective system
+centroid: Location of the centroid of the convective system.

 mean_tb: Mean brightness temperature of the convective system.

 mean_p: Mean precipitation rates of the convective system.

 max_p: Max value of precipitation of the convecive system.

 intersection_percentage: percentage of interception between a convective system at time i and the same convective system at time i+1.

 distance: Distance between consecutive convective systems.

 direction: Direction of propagation of the convective system.

 total_duration: Duration of the entire track in hours.

 total_distance: Total distance  of the entire track in km.

 mean_velocity: mean velocity of the entire track in km/h.